graphite drawings in this series, based on news images of war-related

 In some of the drawings, graphic tapes are also used.
 These adhesive tapes with

-dashed or dotted lines are obsolete tools that I used to work with in the
+dashed or dotted lines are obsolete tools that I worked with years ago, in the

 fields of graphic design and publishing.
 In some of the drawings I’ve partially or completely deleted the drawn marks,